trendoman/Tweakus-Dilectus/anton.cms@ya.ru__admin-panel-tweaks/config_xxxx_view/clean-up-template-configs/README.md

 ## Code intel

-1. When tag 'cms:config_list_view' or 'cms::config_form_view' is present and executed we set a flag.
+1. When tag 'cms:config_list_view' or 'cms:config_form_view' is present and executed we set a flag.
 2. If tag was not executed it means it is not present inside 'cms:template'.
 3. If the tag is not present, assume it was deleted and we need to clear the db.
 4. To clear the db, we forcibly re-run the missing tag without params, as if